M-MUGESHCHARLES/weboin-task/README.md

     const Port = `http://localhost:4201`;
 ```

-which helps you to get the changes newly made in your backend files reflects it in your frontend app and stores the data in your newely created database.
+which helps to connect the frontend app with the backend and stores the data in your newely created database.